systemed/tilemaker/docs/CONFIGURATION.md

 * `Id()`: get the OSM ID of the current object.
 * `IsClosed()`: returns true if the current object is a closed area.
 * `IsMultiPolygon()`: returns true if the current object is a multipolygon.
 * `ZOrder(number)`: Set a numeric value (default 0) used to sort features within a layer.
 Use this feature to ensure a proper rendering order if the rendering engine itself does not support sorting.
 Sorting is not supported across layers merged with `write_to`.
-Features with different z-order are not merged if `combine_below` or `combine_polygons_below` is used.
+Features with different z-order are not merged if `combine_below`, `combine_lines_below` or `combine_polygons_below` is used.
 Use this in conjunction with `feature_limit` to only write the most important (highest z-order) features within a tile.
 (Values can be -50,000,000 to 50,000,000 and are lossy, particularly beyond -1000 to 1000.)
 * `MinZoom(zoom)`: set the minimum zoom level (0-15) at which this object will be written.
 Note that the JSON layer configuration minimum still applies (so `:MinZoom(5)` will have no effect if your layer only starts at z6).
 * `Length()` and `Area()`: return the length (metres)/area (square metres) of the current object.
 Requires Boost 1.67+.
 * `Centroid()`: return the lat/lon of the centre of the current object as a two-element Lua table (element 1 is lat, 2 is lon).